New Year 7 Info.

 Please register your interest by contacting Hannah Bounds of HBA Acting (contact details included in attached flyer and registration form) for any further information.

 At Wellington School we deliver a detailed and comprehensive Personal Relationships and Sex Education programme in line with Government Statutory Framework.
-It is important that you read the attached letter for further information.
-Please click here to open.

 For a selection of menus on offer for the Autumn Term 2019, Please click here to open.